ce-rust/cerk/cerk_port_mqtt/README.md

 The values in the vector contain the MQTT topic wich the router should subscribe to.

-If multiple topics are subscribed in the same MQTT port, there is no possability at the moment to know let the router or the output port know from wich topic the an event was received.
+If multiple topics are subscribed in the same MQTT port, there is no possibility at the moment to know let the router or the output port know from which topic the event was received.

 ### subscribe_qos